 - Talk to multiple lenders.
 Before you decide on a loan for your investment property, take the time to speak with several lenders.
 You should compare various offers to see who will give you the best terms and the best price on financing.
 According to Freddie Mac, buyers who get five loan quotes save an average of $3,000.

 - Consider business loan financing.
 Conventional mortgages often feature lower interest rates on loans for non-owner occupied homes.
 But some people have a hard time qualifying for conventional financing.
 Whether you need an alternative financing option for an investment property or you just want to compare rates, business loans may offer you another potential solution.
 You can compare available business loans in the Nav Marketplace.
+You may also want to investigate your business credit card options to pay for regular maintenance and repair.

 Business Loan Builder